dongqi-DQ/WRF4PALM/README.md

 # Note
-- We noticed that PALM uses a water temperature of 283 K as default, which may lead to a stable layer over water bodies if there are any in the PALM simulation domain.
-We recommend users to modify the water temperatuer using static driver.
+- We noticed that PALM uses a water temperature of 283 K as default, which may lead to a stable layer over water bodies (if there are any in the PALM simulation domain).
+We recommend users to modify the water temperatuer using the static driver.
-- We may release a static driver generator using global data set from Google earth engine and SST from ERA5.
+- We may release a static driver generator using global data set from Google earth engine and SST from ERA5 by the end of the year.
-- Geostrophic winds only give an estimation while the accuracy still needs further discussion and investigation.
+- Geostrophic winds are only an estimation while the accuracy of the estimation still needs further discussion and investigation.
 This problem is the same in INIFOR.
-- We encourage WRF4PALM users to use the GitHub **Issue** system if they encountered any issues or problems using WRF4PALM.
-In this way, if multiple users have the same problem, the communication and trouble shooting will be easier.
+- We encourage WRF4PALM users to use the GitHub **Issue** system if they encountered any issues or problems using WRF4PALM such that communications and trouble shooting will be easier.

 --------------------------------------------------------------------------------------------
 ### End of README